sap-tutorials/How-Tos/tutorials/2016/09/hxe-howto-tutorialprep/hxe-howto-tutorialprep.md

 ## How-To Details
 The HANA, express edition "Tutorials" reference a set of users.
 This set of instructions assures all required users and passwords are available and correct before attempting the other `HANA, express edition` "Tutorials".

-The passwords referred to in the "Tutorials" will not match the passwords chosen by the user.
+The passwords referred to in the "Tutorials" will not match passwords chosen by the user.
 For example, any reference to the password `"HANARocks2016"` should be replaced by the user provided password (see below).

 ### Time to Complete
 **5 Min**.